 Camps: Many different types of instruction often fall under the general term of "camps".
 Camps can be conducted by school coaches but must fall under all previously mentioned OHSAA regulations regarding out of season instruction.
-A camp conducted during June and July would be permissible and would count toward the 10 days of instruction permitted provided any member of the school team from the previous season is in attendance.
-Regardless of how many are in attendance, each day of the camp would count toward one of the 10 permitted days.
+A camp conducted during June and July would be permissible and would count toward the 10 days of instruction permitted anytime there are more than 4 individuals present that played for the school teams the previous season.

 And again, these could only be conducted during June and July.
 The following "Q and A's" are designed to give additional help: